-With the sectorized beam transmission and reception, the hidden node problems are mitigated in TXOP-based sectorization BSS operation.
+With the sectorized beam transmission and reception, the hidden node problems are mitigated since the number of contending STAs is reduced in TXOP-based sectorization BSS operation.

 CID 2615

 Discussion:

 Commenter asks to clarify in P5L47 which STAs setup the NAV protection.
 Those that support TXOP based sectorization, or those who don't, or all of them.
 Note that in the statement P5L47 already indicates it is for both STAs supporting TXOP-based sectorization capable and STAs not supporting TXOP-based sectorization to set up the NAV protection.